Promoting Nancy’s photography and educating the public about nature, photography, and God

 Minor Milestone Yields Thoughts On Cataloging

 Well, I’m still learning.
 Part of the problem is that we cater to some discriminating classes of consumers, like birders (and others), who want to know about the specific type of bird or butterfly.
 Not being an expert, I’ve not always been successful at identifying those subjects, even after spending quite some time doing research.
-That is part of the reason you may have noticed I have actually lost ground so far (if you’ve done the math).
+That is part of the reason I have lost ground so far.
 But I have learned a few things.

 In The Beginning

 First, some background.
-Before Lightroom, I thought it would be good, as some experts had suggested, to put our photographs in folders based on content.
-I think I had a folder (they may have called them directories back then) for dogs and another for people, each of which had subfolders.
-It soon became apparent that some images had both dogs and people, and the whole system became a bit of a mess before I realized a need to move on to a better system.
+Before Lightroom, I put our photographs in folders based on content, as some experts had suggested.
+I think I had a folder (they may have called them directories back then) for dogs and another for people.
+Each of these had subfolders.
+It soon became apparent that some images had both dogs and people.
+The whole system became a bit of a mess before I realized a need to move on to a better system.

 Our Workflow

-Now, at the end of a day of photography, I upload the pictures into a folder labeled with the date, which is in another folder labeled with the year.
+Now, at the end of a day of photography, I upload the pictures into a folder labeled with the date.
+It is in another folder labeled with the year.
 It’s simpler this way.
-If we are away from home, they get uploaded onto the laptop and immediately backed up onto an external hard drive before formatting the camera’s memory card to be ready for the next day.
+If we are away from home, they get uploaded onto the laptop.
+Then they are immediately backed up onto an external hard drive before formatting the camera’s memory card to be ready for the next day.
 Then when I get home, I transfer the laptop copies to my desktop.
-I also regularly back up our whole portfolio to one of our larger external hard drives on a basis that is never quite as regular as it should be, but that part is beyond the scope of this article.
+I also regularly back up our whole portfolio to one of our larger external hard drives on a basis that is never quite as regular as it should be.
+But that part is beyond the scope of this article.

-And then, when I get around to it, I sit down and import the pictures into Lightroom one daily folder at a time.
+When I get around to it, I import the pictures into Lightroom one daily folder at a time.
 I already have a metadata preset giving Nancy’s contact information, but I update the preset’s location before each upload.
 We don’t religiously get GPS data, but at least I try to add sublocation, city, and state.

 After importing, I go through and add keywords.
 It is the keywords I’m relying on to find the pictures I’m looking for years later.
 When I’m cataloging, I only cull the obvious – like the hopelessly out of focus or those with the cut-off (or missing) subject.
-There are good reasons for not being too aggressive with the delete button at this stage (which I may get a chance to comment on soon, so stay tuned).
+There are good reasons for not being too aggressive with the delete button at this stage.
+I may get a chance to comment on those reasons soon.
+So stay tuned.

-As far as the other parts of the workflow that people write about, like rating and weeding, that’s Nancy’s job; she will decide to look through a day’s work, and together we will evaluate how to handle each picture.
-She has “the eye”; generally, I’m just there to remind her of what is possible and what isn’t feasible and take notes on how or if she wants each one edited.
+As far as the other parts of the workflow that people write about, like rating and weeding, that’s Nancy’s job.
+She will decide to look through a day’s work, and together we will evaluate how to handle each picture.
+She has “the eye”.
+Generally, I’m just there to remind her of what is possible and what isn’t feasible.
+Then I take notes on how or if she wants each one edited.

 My Lessons On Keywording